angelalonso/robot/docs/006_MovingExample.md

-# Next Example: mvoe the wheels based on obstacles
+# Next Example: move the wheels based on obstacles

 ## Plan your actions